dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 my_share <- mtcars |> group_by(gear) |> summarise(sum_mpg = sum(mpg), .groups = "drop") |> mutate(pct_of_total = round(100 * sum_mpg / sum(sum_mpg), 1)) print(my_share) #> # A tibble: 3 × 3 #> gear sum_mpg pct_of_total #> <dbl> <dbl> <dbl> #> 1 3 294.
 45.9 #> 2 4 294.
 45.9 #> 3 5 52.3 8.2

 Explanation: The trick is .groups = "drop".
-After dropping, the mutate() call sees one row per gear and computes sum(sum_mpg) across all three rows — that is the grand total.
-Without dropping, mutate() would run inside each group and divide by itself, giving 100% for every row.
-Always ungroup before computing shares.
+After dropping, the mutate() call sees a flat three-row tibble and computes sum(sum_mpg) across all three rows, the grand total.
+Without dropping, mutate() would run inside each group and divide each value by itself, giving 100 percent for every row.
+That bug is silent.

-Shares need a two-step pipeline: summarise first, then mutate with an ungrouped sum.
-The first step aggregates rows to groups; the second step compares each group to the global total.
-Keeping the grouping active during mutate() is a top-3 source of wrong percentage results.
+Group shares need a two-step pipeline: summarise first, then mutate on an ungrouped tibble.
+The first step aggregates rows to one value per group; the second step compares each group to the global total.
+Leaving the grouping active during mutate() is one of the top three sources of wrong percentage results in dplyr code.

 Exercise 9: Compare .groups = "drop" vs .groups = "keep"